preyansh98/darkenify/README.md

 ## How to use

+ - Download ZIP and extract on your computer
+ - Navigate to <i>chrome://extensions</i>
+ - Select '<b>Load unpacked</b>'
+ - Select the extracted folder
+ - The extension should now be enabled

 ## Feature Requests

+Create an issue, and we will talk!

 ## License
 Darkenify is a browser extension that introduces a dark mode color scheme to the McGill MyCourses website.
 Copyright © Preyansh Kaushik.
 McGill is a University in Montreal, Canada and has no affiliation with this software.